Designing Clinical Software Where Every Decision Carries Risk

 KEY TAKEAWAY

-I reframe before solving.
+I reframe the problem before solving it.

 KEY TAKEAWAY